 The ACD may make extensive use of derivatives for investment purposes and for efficient portfolio management (including for hedging).
-The Fund may use derivatives (i) to hedge a currency exposure and/or to take an investment position using a derivative as a substitute for taking a position in the underlying asset where the ACD believes that a derivative exposure to the underlying asset represents better value than direct (physical) exposure ii) to hedge an equity exposure and/or to take an investment position in an equity derivative where the ACD believes that a derivative exposure and/or to take an investment position in an equity derivative where the ACD believes that a derivative exposure to the underlying asset represents better value than direct (physical) exposure (iii) to tailor the Fund's interest rate exposure to the ACD's outlook for interest rates (iv) to tailor the Fund's inflation rate exposure to the ACD's outlook for inflation rates (v) to tailor the Fund's inflation rate exposure to the ACD's outlook for inflation rates (v) to tailor the Fund's outlook for credit spreads and defaults (v) to gain an exposure to the composition and performance of a particular index (provided always that the Fund may not have an indirect exposure through an index to an instrument, issuer or currency to which it cannot have direct exposure).
+The Fund may use derivatives (i) to hedge a currency exposure and/or to take an investment position using a derivative as a substitute for taking a position in the underlying asset where the ACD believes that a derivative exposure to the underlying asset represents better value than direct (physical) exposure ii) to hedge an equity exposure and/or to take an investment position in an equity derivative where the ACD believes that a derivative exposure to the underlying asset represents better value than direct (physical) exposure (iii) to tailor the Fund's interest rate exposure to the ACD's outlook for interest rates (iv) to tailor the Fund's inflation rate exposure to the ACD's outlook for inflation rates (v) to tailor the Fund's credit risk exposure to the ACD's outlook for credit spreads and defaults (v) to gain an exposure to the composition and performance of a particular index (provided always that the Fund may not have an indirect exposure through an index to an instrument, issuer or currency to which it cannot have direct exposure).